patrickburns2557/PIMS-Project/README.md

 # Getting Started

-Launch PIMS
+Run the PIMS executable.

 ## Header

 The top header buttons will remain constant throughout use of the program.
 They are as follows:

-- Create New Patient

-  - This button will only function when a user is logged in.
-It allows the user to start inputting new patient information at any time.

-- Dark Mode toggle.
+- Dark Mode toggle

   - Click to toggle between a dark and light theme.

-- Increase Scaling toggle.
+- Increase Scaling toggle

   - Click to enlarge all the text in the application.

-- Print.
+- Print

   - This button will only function when a user is logged in.
 When viewing the list of patients, it will print all the details a user is allowed to view for every patient.
 When viewing a single patient, it will print all the details a user is allowed to view for only that patient.